 Overview of Critical Realism

 German philosophers in rejection of idealistic and phenomenalist theories supported the Kantian view of subjectivity of knowledge but upheld the idea that there is a law-governed world independent of man.
-In 1970 Ian Barbour in his efforts to link science and religion coined the term ‘critical realism,’ an approach to knowing that included a subjective theory on data, the resistance of comprehensive theories to falsification, and the absence of rules for choice (Vrede van Huysstee, 2003) Barbour’s arguments were developed further by Roy Bhaskar, an economist unhappy with the inability of economic science to do justice to problems of ethics and individual agency who turned philosopher and developed the theory of critical realism.
-Bhaskar (1999) defines CR as having “three major distincts: its transcendental and dialectical character; the content of its particular theses; and the fact that it is critical of the nature of reality itself, in the first instance social reality, including the impact of human beings upon the natural world in which they are embedded and in which they are at present creating so much havoc.”
+In 1970 Ian Barbour in his efforts to link science and religion coined the term ‘critical realism,’ an approach to knowing that included a subjective theory on data, the resistance of comprehensive theories to falsification, and the absence of rules for choice (Vrede van Huysstee, 2003).
+Barbour’s arguments were developed further by Roy Bhaskar, an economist unhappy with the inability of economic science to do justice to problems of ethics and individual agency who turned philosopher and developed the theory of critical realism.
+Bhaskar (1999) defines CR as having “three major distinctions: its transcendental and dialectical character; the content of its particular theses; and the fact that it is critical of the nature of reality itself, in the first instance social reality, including the impact of human beings upon the natural world in which they are embedded and in which they are at present creating so much havoc.”
 (Bhaskar, 1999)

 Roy Bhaskar first introduced the world to Critical realism with publications such as his 1975 book, A Realist Theory of Knowledge, in which he states that his aim was to develop a systematic realist account of science to oppose the positivists usurpation of science.
 Critical realism maintains research performed by positivism is done so in a closed system that cannot be generalized because the world is not a closed system.
 Indeed, Bhaskar states that his “chief objections to positivism is that it cannot show why or the conditions under which experience is significant in science.
 (Bhaskar, 1998, p.
 13)

-We exist in an open system with no constant conjunction of events yet positivism, the realist argue, take the generative mechanisms they observe in experiments to provide causal laws based on tendencies exercised in a controlled environment.
+We exist in an open system with no constant conjunction of events, yet positivism the realists argue, take the generative mechanisms they observe in experiments to provide causal laws based on tendencies exercised in a controlled environment.
 These normic universals (transfactual statements not counter-factual) are factual in the laboratory or other closed contexts that constitute their empirical grounds (reproduction) but cannot be sustained in practice in an open system.
 The positivist/empirical invariance, prediction and parsimony dogmas are rejected by CR and replaced with the idea that contingent conjuntural causality is the norm in open systems like society.
 (Archer, 2001) Moreover, CR accepts established historical and sociological results (transitive domains) as they are deemed to be the precursors of knowledge.
 “Knowledge depends upon knowledge-like antecedents,” says Bhakar (1998, p.
-22) CR purports scientific theories are revisable and abstract knowledge should be used as reference to propel a theory to evolve as contexts evolve.
+22).
+CR purports scientific theories are revisable and abstract knowledge should be used as reference to propel a theory to evolve as contexts evolve.
 Critical realism operates within both the historicist and contextualist elements, which yield partial, revisable, abstract, but referential knowledge of the world.
 Bhaskar suggests that critical realism is a “synthesis of theories that allows science to work: 1) regularity is identified (empiricism); 2) a plausible explanation for it is invented (idealism); and 3) reality of the entities and processes postulated in the explanation is then checked (critical realism).” (p.
 14)

 Ontology & Epistemology of Critical Realism